synfinatic/aws-sso-cli/docs/FAQ.md

 No. If you are using the macOS keychain, none of the secrets stored by `aws-sso` are synced via iCloud to your other Apple devices.

+### How can I say thanks?

+Honestly, just send me an email saying thanks or "star" this project in GitHub is enough thanks.

+Occasionally, someone will ask about giving me a few bucks, but I really don't need any money.
+If you still would like to throw a few bucks my way, I'd much rather you donate to [Second Harvest Food Bank](https://www.shfb.org/) which is local to me and could put your money to better work than I would.